 Click Reboot in the upper right of the status bar to restart the terminal.
 The modem will reboot and return to the Status page.

 This may take up to one minute, including satellite link initialization.

-There is also a hardware button for reboot.
+You can also reboot the terminal using the hardware button.
 Refer to Modem Back Panel on page 4 for more information.

 4.5 Menu Structure